dgcnz/fully-dynamic-connectivity/README.md

 ## Instructions

-1. Create your branch based on master.
+1. Fork the repository and create branches as needed.
+2. Add your data structure implementation ( git submodules are recommended )
-2. Read carefully the comments in mainwindow.cpp file
+3. Read carefully the comments in mainwindow.cpp file
-3. Replace and update the functions you need.
+4. Replace and update the functions you need.

 Optionally in your branch you can add your own repository as a submodule with the following code